Cathy347Le/React-Task-App/README.md

 - On frontend, update id field to `_id` so fetch single task works

 - UPDATE ADD TASK

   - Install body parser, update post route, and test on Postman

+- DELETE TASK
+  - On frontend, update id field to `_id` so fetch single task works
+  - Add delete route and check on Postman. use findByIdAndDelete

 ## LIST OF BUGS